YaoLab-Bioinfo/shinyCircos/README.md

 $ start shiny-server
 ```

-Now, the shinyCircos app is available at http://IPAddressOfTheServer:3838/shinycircos/.
+Now, the shinyCircos app is available at <a href="http://IPAddressOfTheServer:3838/shinycircos/" target="_blank">http://IPAddressOfTheServer:3838/shinycircos/</a>.